jenishlin-2523/jenishlin-2523/README.md

 ## 💻 About Me: Jenishlin Brisho

 Hello!
-I'm Jenishlin, a **passionate 3D Designer**, **Game Developer**, and **Full-Stack Developer** based in India.
+I'm Jenishlin, a  **passionate Full-Stack Developer**, **3D Designer**, and **Game Developer**,  based in India.
 My expertise lies in crafting immersive digital experiences, from intricate 3D models and interactive game environments to robust, user-centric web applications.
 I'm driven by a curiosity for technology and a commitment to creating elegant, efficient, and innovative solutions.
 I believe that the intersection of art and code is where true magic happens, and I'm always eager to learn and grow in both fields.

 ---